 Summary & Philosophy

-My teaching pedagogy centers around four core methods to help students develop a sociological way of thinking about the world: creating an inclusive classroom; facilitating intellectual risk-taking; engaging students through questions; and teaching students how knowledge is produced.
+My teaching pedagogy centers around three core methods to help students develop a sociological way of thinking about the world: creating an inclusive classroom; facilitating intellectual risk-taking; and teaching students how knowledge is produced.
 As a scholar of knowledge, I have a great interest in teaching my students about the process through which the research they are studying was produced.
 As bell hooks writes, "Education can only be liberatory when everyone claims knowledge as a field in which we all labor."
 Together, we interrogate the outcomes of the research studies we read, question whether the methods are sufficient to justify the results, and evaluate the logic of the arguments.
-To support all to participate in this process, I demand a lot from my students but also aim to create a space for identity safety in the classroom so that students can feel comfortable taking intellectual risks.
+To support all to participate in this process, I have high expectations of my students but also aim to create a space for identity safety in the classroom.

 Explore below to see sample syllabi, activities, lesson plans, and rubrics for courses I have designed, as well as certifications from evidence-based teacher training.